 I simply love the stainless steel bezel.
-Without the bezel, I don't know if I would have liked it as much.
-It looks more professional that a completely blue flashlight from top to bottom.
+Without the bezel, I don’t know if I would have liked it as much.
+It looks more professional than a completely blue flashlight from top to bottom.
 Another benefit of stainless steel bezels is their impact resistance.
-It's much stronger than aluminum.
+It’s much stronger than aluminum.
 If you drop the light on a concrete floor, the stainless steel bezel may have some tiny tiny dents, but an aluminum bezel could even change shape.

-The beam doesn't have an extremely defined hotspot as you might have thought.
+The beam doesn’t have an extremely defined hotspot as you might have thought.
 It has a relatively smooth transition between hotspot and spill.
 Maybe because of its rectangular LED, the beam shape is a little different.
-Can't really explain, but you can see the shape of the hotspot being a little different.
+Can’t really explain, but you can see the shape of the hotspot is a little different.

 - Length: 110.25 mm ( 4.34 ”)